assaf/zombie/doc/API.md

 ### browser.location : Location

-Return the location of the current document (same as `window.location.href`).
+Return the location of the current document (same as `window.location`).

 ### browser.location = url